-Self‑Authorship: Take Charge of Your Life Story
+Self-Authorship: How to Take Control of Your Life

 Self‑authorship is the ability to define your beliefs, identity, and direction on your terms and not by someone else’s script.
 This guide shows you how to spot inherited rules, choose your own, and practice small, confident decisions that realign your life with what matters.